 Soon after deciding to seriously take a run at building a complete set of 1952 Topps baseball cards I put together a ranking of players in the set’s checklist.
 Before looking closer at the stats I imagined that Bob Feller would take the title as best pitcher, probably followed by Warren Spahn.
 I was wrong.
 Feller was absolutely the best in his prime, but the outer years of his career were problematic and he spent a lot of his better years away from the game during WW2.
 Spahn almost took the top spot, but his high ranking originates from his crazy longevity and a lack of any real falloff in production.

-The best overall pitcher appearing in ’52 Topps isn’t Feller or Spahn.
-Robin Roberts earned that title with nearly identical WAR totals but better fielding independent pitching metrics.
+The best overall pitcher appearing in ’52 Topps isn’t Feller or Spahn. it was Robin Roberts who earned that title with nearly identical WAR totals but better fielding independent pitching metrics.
 He struck out batters at a higher rate than most of his cohort, finishing the 1950s with the second highest tally of the decade (1,516).
 Helping matters was exceptionally good control.
 Primarily a fastball pitcher, he could aim a rocket at any part of the plate and generally made a habit of staying in the strike zone.
 There was no craftiness here, just a hard throwing guy that batters had no choice but to face head on.
 He led the majors with the 1950s lowest WHIP (1.13) and didn’t deviate far from that level for the rest of his career (1.17).
 He even went more than 1,900 innings without walking in a run from 1951-1957.

 Those numbers are impressive, but what makes Roberts truly stand out is his ability to perform at this level no matter how often his arm was used.
 Fastball pitchers tend to fall apart with heavy use, but Roberts seemed impervious to being overworked.
 For six consecutive seasons he logged more than 300 innings.
 More than half of his career starts ended in complete games with Roberts completing 64% of his starts from 1950-1959.
 He completed 28 consecutive starts in 1952-1953, racking up more than 100 innings beyond the next closest pitcher (Spahn) over those two seasons.
 One of those complete games in the streak was a 17-inning affair.
 No one has completed as many games in a row since Roberts, and given trends in the game no one else ever will.